Novin1380/CBV_To_Do_App/README.md

 - [x] complete the documentation
 - [x] create a video tutorial

+### Bugs or Opinion
+Feel free to let me know if there are any problems or any request you have for this repo.

 <h3 align="center" color="red">In the future I will complete this project and make new features</h3>